bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 ![Dribbble Map Inspiration](https://cdn.dribbble.com/users/5031392/screenshots/11029900/media/923107b955c4c79d3a6cdb8d1d6bd96d.png)

-I began sketching in order to visualize our ideas in low fidelity wireframes and then began executing the initial designs in Figma.
+I began sketching in order to visualize our ideas in low fidelity wireframes and then adapted the initial designs in Figma.

 ### V1 Design in Figma